No Midweek due to Spring Break

 and learning during our time together at Midweek.

 All children are welcome to join Trinity’s children’s choir program!
 The Psalmist wrote, “The Lord is my strength and my song; He has become my salvation.”
 The goal of the choirs is to instill in our children a love for singing praise to the Lord, and to strengthen their faith and understanding of our great Savior.
 The choirs give our children opportunities to lead in worship occasionally and teach skills that they will enjoy using throughout their lives.
 Martin Luther famously said, “As long as we live, there is never enough singing.”
-We hope to see your child in choir this fall!
+We hope to see your child in choir this winter and spring!

 5:15-5:45 p.m.

-Cherub Choir – Ages 4-6 (Room E201)
+Cherub Choir – Ages K4-Kindergarten (Room E201)

-5:45-6:00 p.m.
+5:45-6:10 p.m.

 Dinner in Trinity Hall with Parents

-6:00-6:30 p.m.
+6:10-6:30 p.m.

 6:30-7:00 p.m.